roseTech/storycoder.dev/Antheias_Garden_Chapter_2/Antheias_Garden_Chapter_2_Story.md

 Hint

 - This sequence is called the fibonacci numbers
-- Use either a recurisive function
+- Use either a recursive function
 - Or a loop to do the calculation

 How many petals does the 100th flower have?